Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 We put together a stack to build their tools.
 Each tool is defined by a markdown file, and where it appears in the file system indicates where it'll be located in the toolset's navigation.
 A static site generator called Metalsmith turns the source files into a website of custom-made configuration management tools.
 The site is built as a collection of static files, so deployment is just a matter of pushing them to the server.

 Metalsmith is Node.js, functional, pipelined build tool.
 The main loop is one long filter chain operating on all the files in the project directory.
 We start with Markdown files.
 In one pass, a filter rewrites the configuration keys as javascript calls and wraps them in a form element.
 In the next pass, a filter converts the markdown to HTML.
 In another pass, a filter calculates navigation for the site.
-In another pass, a filter applies our layouts, including calling all the appropriate javascript libraries and stylesheets.
+In another pass, a filter applies our layouts, including calling all the appropriate javascript libraries, stylesheets, and other assets.

 The output from each filter step is the input for the next filter, until all the filters are applied and the resulting files are written to a build directory containing all of the HTML, javascript, and CSS files for the tool site.